LuvKatie/jest-test/README.md

 # Introduction to Jest

-- Testing Jest for the first time
+- Jest Testing project from The Odin Project
+- Babel